DotNetOpenAuth/DotNetOpenAuth/source/README.txt

  - Uncomment  //System.Diagnostics.Debugger.Launch(); in global.asax to force the debugger to start up if its not working
- - I would reccommend against setting up multiple websites on your pc using host headers and entries in you hosts file
+ - I would recommend against setting up multiple websites on your pc using host headers and entries in you hosts file
  - Always access the test sites via their external IP's, not localhost or 127.0.0.
 I started testing like this, but stopped because I kept getting an exception
 'Unable to read data from the transport connection: The connection was closed.' when trying to read from a webresponse stream in the OpenID discovery phase.
 It turned out the problem was the Cassini file based web server.
 Thats why I created the Consumer.Util.ReadAndClose function.
 It's horrible code and needs to be improved, but ensures that things works if u need to test things locally.